 You can enroll in Medicare up to 3 months before your 65th birthday.
 For example, if your 65th birthday is in July, you are entitled to enroll in Medicare Part A and Part B as early as April 1.

-4. If I had a pre-existing condition such as cancer, can I still join the health plan?
+4. If I have a pre-existing condition. such as cancer, can I still join the health plan?